akinwilson/kmlflow/app/README.md

-The associated confiugration files demonstrate how to, locally, deploy components of the Kubeflow, particularly katib.
+The associated configuration files deploy a component of the Kubeflow, Katib, alongside a cluster dashboard.